-Registering your computer or networked device on the IU network
+How do I register my computer or networked device on the IU network?

 Before any computer or other networked device can establish an Internet connection via the wired or wireless network at Indiana University, its network adapter(s) must be registered with IU's DHCP service.